aaron-grau/curic/react/homeworks/questions/rainbow.md

 ### Adding colors on click

 Now that we have our routes down, we need to make our buttons to add colors actually change the URL and render different components.
+We need these both within the parent component (in `entry.jsx`) and within all of the children components that have nested components.
 All of the click handlers have already been added for you; simply write the corresponding functions to change the URL and therefore the components that are rendered.

 Time to celebrate! :tada: :rainbow: :tada:

 [live-demo]: /
-[zip-skeleton]: /../../questions/rainbow_routes/skeleton.zip
+[zip-skeleton]: ./rainbow_routes.zip